 Galesville Reservoir

 Swimming and Other Water Activities

-The Galesville Reservoir warms up nicely for swimming during summer and fall.
-Water temperature in July climbs to 80° F (27° C).
+The water warms up nicely for swimming during summer and fall, with water temperatures reaching up to 80°F (27°C).
 The lake's bottom is clayey.

 You can launch the boat at two places:

-• Main launch with 3 boat ramps with docks and parking for 88 vehicles and boat trailers
+• Main launch with three boat ramps with docks and parking for 88 vehicles and boat trailers

-• Primitive launch with 1 boat ramp and limited parking
+• Primitive launch with one boat ramp and limited parking

 Fishing

 Caution: The reservoir water has a higher-than-safe level of mercury.
-The Red Cloud Mine and other mercury mining claims sit above the lake, seeping heavy metal through the groundwater.
-While swimming is still safe at the lake, you should be cautious when consuming water or eating fish that the Oregon Department of Fish and Wildlife didn't plant.
+The Red Cloud Mine and other mercury mining claims are located above the lake, seeping heavy metals through the groundwater.
+While swimming is still safe at the lake, you should be cautious when consuming water or eating fish that the Oregon Department of Fish and Wildlife has not stocked.

+Galesville Reservoir